scitran/client/Toolbox-files.md

 The **toolboxes** object contains two types of information.
 One is a command that can be executed to test whether the toolbox is on the path (testcmd).
-The second is a structure that contains enough information to download a git repository.
+The second is a structure that contains enough information to download a git repository (gitrepo).

 Here is an example toolboxes object, tbx.
 ```
 disp(tbx)
   toolboxes with properties: